Proper Use of City Resources

 It’s great that you are giving back to your community in this way!
 In the scenario you described, it would be acceptable for you to work on this from your desktop computer on your own time.
 The Acceptable Use of City Technology Resources Policy allows for incidental or occasional use of City technology providing it does not interfere with your productivity or incur a cost to The City.

 Remember, if you are unsure of whether City-owned resources can be used for purposes other than the reason it was provided, check with your supervisor before proceeding.

 Dear Code of Conduct,

 One of my colleagues is a huge Calgary Stampeders fan.
 In my role as a Wastewater service technician I became aware of the address of a popular Calgary Stampeders player while on a work-related service call.
-When my friend learned of my discovery he asked for the player’s address so he can try to get an autograph for his son.
+When my friend learned of my discovery they asked for the player’s address so they can try to get an autograph for their son.
 What should I do?

 – Friend of a Fan